zhenzhang1991/zhenzhang1991.github.io/index.md

 ## 1) Uncover hidden order in disordered systems

-Disordered systems such as liquids and glasses have a rich structure that is otherwise hidden if characterized with standard structural measures such as static structure factor.
+Disordered systems such as liquids and glasses have a rich structure that is usually hidden if characterized with standard structural measures such as the static structure factor.
 We recently devised a novel four-point correlation method that allows detecting structural order in liquids on length scales well beyond nearest neighbors.
 We numerically demonstrated that hard-sphere-like systems have a icosahedral orientational order while the prototypical network-forming system silica has a orientational order with tetrahedral symmetry, both of which extending to intermediate and larger distances.
 Further experimental studies on granular matter and dense colloid liquids demonstrated that this four-point correlation method indeed allows unraveling the hidden intermediate-range order and it connections to particle packing efficiency and dynamical heterogeneity in these systems.

 <img align="center" src="images/4point-correlation.jpg" width="900">

 Publications for more details:
 *  *Zhen Zhang* and Walter Kob.
 Revealing the three-dimensional structure of liquids using four-point correlation functions.
 [Proc.
 Natl.
 Acad.
 Sci.
 U.S.A., 117, 14032 (2020).](https://doi.org/10.1073/pnas.2005638117)
 *  Houfei Yuan, *Zhen Zhang*, Walter Kob, and Yujie Wang.
 Connecting packing efficiency of binary hard sphere systems to their intermediate range structure.
-[Physical Review Letters, 127, 278001 (2021).](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.126.066101)
+[Physical Review Letters, 127, 278001 (2021).](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.127.278001)
 *  Navneet Singh, *Zhen Zhang*, AK Sood, Walter Kob, Rajesh Ganapathy.
 Intermediate-range order governs dynamics in dense colloidal liquids.
 [Proc.
 Natl.
 Acad.
 Sci.
 U.S.A.,120, e2300923120 (2023).](https://www.pnas.org/doi/abs/10.1073/pnas.2300923120)

 ## 2) Deformation and failure of amorphous solids